 Other Acrylic Products

 If you’ve ever poked around a good art store, you may have noticed products like ‘acrylic gouache’, or ‘acrylic ink’.
-Or you may have seen some of the artists you admire recommending adding Liquitex or FW inks to your repertoire.
+Or you may have seen some of the artists you admire recommending that you add Liquitex or FW inks to your repertoire.
 Some brands are Liquitex Acrylic Gouache, Liquitex Acrylic Ink, and Daler-Rowney FW Acrylic Ink, but there are several others.
 In general, if it includes the word acrylic on it, it is essentially an acrylic paint.
 It should mix with your other acrylic paints.
 Based on the consistency, it may or may not work as a paint in itself – the inks are very fluid and tend to be transparent, for instance.
 They’ll work well to tint paints or as washes and glazes, but you likely can’t paint opaque base coats with them.

 The use of the other terms is meant to convey the properties of those media.
 Traditional gouache paint is matte and opaque.
 When Liquitex created a new line of paints that are matte and opaque, they called it ‘acrylic gouache’ to convey those properties.
 (It is also a more fluid consistency than tube gouache, so very similar to miniature paints.)
 The term ‘ink’ suggests a media that is fluid and intense in colour/pigment, so several companies use the term ‘acrylic ink’ for their acrylic products that are watery and intensely pigmented.